mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

     you@yourcomputer:~/kritadev/build>apt-get build-dep krita

 Which will install all the dependencies of the version of Krita in the repositories.
-You might need to enable the deb-src repositories by eding /etc/apt/sources.list (see https://help.ubuntu.com/community/Repositories/CommandLine) or, if you're using the KDE Plasma desktop, enabling them in the the Settings of the Discover application.
+You might need to enable the deb-src repositories by editing /etc/apt/sources.list (see https://help.ubuntu.com/community/Repositories/CommandLine) or, if you're using the KDE Plasma desktop, enabling them in the the Settings of the Discover application.

 However, the development version might use different dependencies, to find these, you can use ``apt-cache search``: